Hayley Craven, Sian Rice & Chelsey Daley/Leanne Eldridge

 Please make sure your child’s name is on their lunchbox.
 Any lunch boxes are kept in the classroom.

-Year 1 children are to be collected from the Chill Zone outside the school hall.
-Click on the map below to enlarge.
+Year 1 children are to be collected from the Year 1 playground outside their classroom.

 Healthy Eating Breaks